ubuntu/yaru/icons/README.md

 ### Uninstalling Yaru

 To uninstall Yaru, simply run the following.
-(If you installed it without superuser priveleges just omit the  `sudo`.)
+(If you installed it without superuser privileges just omit the  `sudo`.)

 ```bash
 sudo ninja -C "build" uninstall